emredogan7/credit-risk-prediction/README.md

 # Credit Risk Prediction by Using Apache Spark MLlib

-- A random forest based classifier to predict the creditability of a person by using Apache Spark.
+A random forest based classifier to predict the creditability of a person by using Apache Spark.

 ## Dataset
-It is [Statlog (German Credit Data) dataset](https://archive.ics.uci.edu/ml/datasets/Statlog+(German+Credit+Data)) which classifies people described by a set of attributes as good or bad credit risks.
+- It is the [Statlog (German Credit Data) dataset](https://archive.ics.uci.edu/ml/datasets/Statlog+(German+Credit+Data)) which classifies people described by a set of attributes as good or bad credit risks.

 ## Approach
 - Random forest classifier is an ensembled version of decision trees.
 It combines different decision trees in order to prevent overfitting.